 I can tell you one thing.
 Pastor was right about Irma Nell being a true and faithful servant of the Lord.
 He mentioned that to me several times, back when all the fuss was going on.
 "That girl, Irma Nell," he said, "she has the type of faith that never waivers.
 She'll stand on that faith too, and you'll see.
-She's gon make it through all this mess."
+She's gonna make it through all this mess."

 He told me about how she had a little yellow, "pleather," bible.
-You know--plastic made to look like leather?
-Anyway, he said she brought that bible to church with her eeevery Sunday, and that it was the only child's bible he'd ever seen that always looked used and worn.
-Well it looked that way because for Irma, it wasn't simply an adornment that she only picked up on Sunday.
+You know—plastic made to look like leather?
+Anyway.
+He said she brought that bible to church with her eeevery Sunday.
+And that it was the only child's bible he'd ever seen that always looked used and worn.
+Well it looked that way because, for Irma, it wasn't simply an adornment that she only picked up on Sunday.
 Oh no. She actually used her bible.
-He told me the girl's parents had even taught her to read using the stories in that bible, and Irma Nell never forgot the stories, not even one.
-And most important, pastor said he'd never seen a child try harder than little Irma Nell to live the lessons the bible stories taught her, every day of her life.
+He told me?
+The girl's parents had taught her to read using the stories in that bible.
+And Irma Nell?
+She never forgot any of those stories, not even one.
+And most important?
+Pastor said he'd never seen a child try harder than little Irma Nell to live the lessons the bible stories taught her.
+Every day of her life.

 But Irma Nell is not that way.
-You know the type: People who will confess to their sins and ask for forgiveness, but only for the benefit of the viewing public.
+You know the type.
+People who will confess to their sins and ask for forgiveness?
+But only for the benefit of the viewing public.
 Not Sister Irma.
 Uh Uh.
 That Irma Nell is serious about her relationship with the Almighty.
 Why, if she were here right now, she'd tell you.
 That kind of "public" behavior?
 She'd say it's for the “uninitiated.”
 For those who simply do not know or do not have the level of trust in God to truly believe Him for all things.
-And she might even add to that something her mother and father taught her--that a true Believer is one with a faith so strong it can move a mountain of struggles, no matter how wide or how high that mountain might be!
+And she might even add to that something her mother and father taught her.
+That a true Believer?
+Is one with a faith so strong it can move a mountain of struggles, no matter how wide or how high that mountain might be.

 Her True, Living God

 In fact, let me step aside here and tell you a little something about my God.
 My God is not some kind of mysterious entity that’s nothing more than a musty thought a thousand years old.
 Some big old outdated force of nature that only resides inside a book, or on a Hollywood movie screen.
 Oh no. I'm the same sort of person Irma Nell is when it comes to having faith in a true and living God.
 We put our faith into action, she and I do, in our lives, and it's through our works that we show what we believe.
 Doesn't mean we're perfect, or that we always get it right.
 We're human too, so we make mistakes and get off track sometime too.
 But we ask our God for forgiveness, do our best to sin no more, and after that, we keep on walking in faith.
 Because that's what we've been taught to do by the true and living God we serve.
-No need to ask us about how or what we believe in: Just look and see for yourself what we've committed our lives to doing.
+No need to ask us about how or what we believe in.
+Jes look and see for yourself what we've committed our lives to doing.